The 5 Most Bone-headed Mistakes You Can Make with a Timeshare

 1. Paying a company to attempt to sell or rent it.

-Even though the IRS values all timeshares as worthless, and hundreds of timeshares can be had on eBay for next-to-nothing, some people just can’t believe that the timeshare for which they paid tens of thousands of dollars, isn’t worth the paper their contract is printed on.
+Even though the IRS values most timeshares as worthless, and hundreds of timeshares can be had on eBay for next-to-nothing, some people just can’t believe that the timeshare for which they paid tens of thousands of dollars, isn’t worth the paper their contract is printed on.
 This is why so many re-sale companies are able to pick the pockets of so many timeshare owners.

 If you still think that someone out there might want to buy or rent your timeshare, just do this: Call any timeshare company and tell the salesperson that you would like to pay full price for any of their timeshares – with only one condition: tell the sales rep that within thirty days of your purchase date, you would like the right to sell that same timeshare back to the timeshare company for the asking price of only one dollar.